facebookresearch/HVVR/README.md

 * ENABLE_DEPTH_OF_FIELD - modelviewer.cpp
 * ENABLE_FOVEATED - modelviewer.cpp
 * GAZE_CURSOR_MODE - modelviewer.cpp, controls how the foveated gaze point is set
-* MODEL_CONVERT - modelviewer.cpp, used when converting FBX models to .BIN (requires some additional code changes, see "scenePath" and "savePath" variables)
 * RT_WIDTH and RT_HEIGHT - modelviewer.cpp, sets the render target size in pixels and window client rect size
 * MODEL_IMPORT_ENABLE_FBX - model_import.h, enables FBX model loading (requires FBX SDK)
 * MAX_TRI_INDICES_TO_INTERSECT - magic_constants.h, this controls the size of the intermediate buffer which contains the list of triangles to intersect after BVH traversal.
 You may need to increase this to avoid a crash/assert in more complex scenes.